themooer1/TinyTorrent/README.md

 You can download the official BitTorrent client at http://www.bittorrent.com/.
 This is the client you should use as a protocol reference (via Wireshark/tcpdump packet captures) and for comparison in your experiments.
+On Linux, where this client is not available, you can use Transmission, which is installed by default in Ubuntu, or any other client that your distribution provides.

 ## Grading